GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Simulation Results

 \subsubsection{Estimation Error Distribution}

-These trends are also reflected in the SISE histograms over the final revolution across 50 Monte-Carlo runs (Figs.~\ref{fig:error_histogram} and~\ref{fig:smoother_error_histogram}).
+These trends are also reflected in the SISE histograms over the final orbit across 40 Monte-Carlo runs (Figs.~\ref{fig:error_histogram} and~\ref{fig:smoother_error_histogram}).
 Incorporating TDCP shifts both the position and velocity SISE distributions toward smaller values for both filtering and smoothing.
-Comparing filter versus smoother results shows that smoothing reduces the tails of the SISE distributions, consistent with its ability to incorporate future measurements to refine poorly observed portions of the orbit.
+Comparison of filter versus smoother results shows that smoothing reduces the tails of the SISE distributions, consistent with its ability to incorporate future measurements to refine poorly observed portions of the orbit.